jackorden/Examensarbete/README.md

 To be able to access the variables, the argument `--ask-vault-pass` is parsed and asks for the vault password, which unlocks the "passwd.yml" file.

-The first playbook that gets executed after the VMs are provisioned by Terraform needs to have the argument `--ssh-common-args='-o StrictHostKeyChecking=no'`.
-Since the fresh VMs have new pairs of SSH-keys they would otherwise have to be manually approved.
+The first playbook that gets executed, after the VMs are provisioned by Terraform, needs to have the argument `--ssh-common-args='-o StrictHostKeyChecking=no'` since the fresh VMs have new pairs of SSH-keys which would otherwise have to be manually approved.
 When running a playbook after the initial configuration, the argument can be ommited, since the keys are now stored in the client's "known_hosts" file.
+If the VMs are destroyed, their keys also needs to be removed from "known_hosts" before being deployed again.

 ### Docker

-Docker
+Ansible installs a docker container on the host/s specified in the "inventory.ini" file using "docker compose".
+The "docker compose" file sets up a PostgreSQL database on port 5432 with pgAdmin on port 8080.
+The volumes created by the "docker compose" are destroyed when the VM is destroyed.

-Docker Compose
+### Github

-### Configuration of Github
+This environment is split into two branches: "main" and "testing".
+The main branch is representing a production branch and the testing branch is representing a testing branch, where changes to the code are initially commited and tested.
+When merging the two, the commited code to testing branch should pass all checks and the pull request manually
 #### Configuration of Github Actions
 Github Actions CI/CD
 Runners